Calytic/oxideplugins/rust/BetterChat.md

 Chat-/Console Formatting :

-* different colors and prefixes depending on oxide groups
-* You can do alot with the "Formatting" of a group. you can customize it with
+* You can do a lot with the "Formatting" of a group. you can customize it with

 * {Title} = Group Title
 * {Name} = Player Name